PassengerAI/annotation_tools/README.md

 1. Collect all the images in a local directory.
 For example, `~/feet_on_seat`.
-    - If you have a list of images  that need to be downloaded from an s3 bucket, first create an empty directory (e.g. `~/feet_on_seat`), cd into ti and can use the following command to download the files in the local
+    - If you have a list of images  that need to be downloaded from an s3 bucket, first create an empty directory (e.g. `~/feet_on_seat`), cd into it and use the following command to download the files in the local
   directory: `cat <LIST_OF_IMAGES> | xargs -I % aws s3 cp s3://<BUCKET_NAME>/% .`
 1. Use `python images-to-json.py /Users/myuser/feet_on_seet
 /Users/myuser/output.json` to create a json file which links to the images.